Processing credit and debit cards with Worldpay Integrated Payments

 Some integrated payment solutions introduce unneeded risk, sending payment information through POS computers when it's not neccessary to do so.
 Worldpay's TriPOS Cloud integrated payment processing solutions sends credit card data directly to be processed at Worldpay, without first going through your POS computer.
 Card numbers are encrypted before they leave the credit card machine.
 They are never accessible to cashiers or anyone using the POS.
 Card numbers are not stored after transmission.
 This reduces the scope of what falls under the PCI-DSS rules.
 (Not only that, Worldpay has solutions to help you become PCI compliant and maintain that level of security.
 Ask your Worldpay rep about OmniSheild Assure.)

 Payment processing can be expensive.
 (You, as the merchant, are paying for all those rewards and perks that customers get when using their credit cards!)
 So, you want to get the best pricing when doing payment processing.
 When you're talking with the sales rep from Worldpay, be sure to have your current processing statement ready.
-They are usually about to meet or beat your existing rates.
+They are usually able to meet or beat your existing rates.

 Round-up donations at the credit card terminal